AthiFukama12/research-document/es6/variables.md

     ```
 ## let
-Define let and why do we use this variable.
+The let keyword is used define let variables:
-* variables with let can not be redeclared
+* variables with let can not be redeclared .
-* let variables must be declared before the block code or use
+* let variables must be declared before the block code or use.
-* let consist of block scope
+* let consist of block scope.
-* let allows you to change the variable at a later stage
+* let allows you to change the variable at a later stage.

 Sample code of let
   * Example 1
     ```javascript

-    let x = 4;    //Declaring and assigning x
+    let number = 4;    //Declaring and assigning x
       {
-       x = 3;     //Assigning variable x(this means that the variable x will now change to 3) }
+       number = 3;     //Assigning variable x(this means that the variable x will now change to 3) }
-      console.log(x);
+      console.log(number);

     ```